tigpss90-coder/525/README.md

 - **Text Editing**: Modify content, font size, color, and weight for text elements
 - **Image Editing**: Upload new images or change URLs, dimensions, and alt text
 - **Image Resize**: Drag corner and edge handles to resize images dynamically
+- **Snapping & Alignment**: Smart snapping to canvas edges, center, and other elements with visual guide lines
 - **Add Elements**: Insert new text blocks and images dynamically
 - **Element Deletion**: Remove selected elements with confirmation dialog
 - **HTML Export**: Download edited content as `.html` with metadata tag